posquit0/Awesome-CV/README.md

 * Ensured the Canada COVID-19 app could scale to millions of users.
 * Wrote Terraform configuration for new AWS infrastructure.
 * Represented engineering on the leadership team and set strategic goals.
-* Designed and built many of our backend systems with a focus on performance, security, and scalability, including:
+* Designed and built many of our backend systems with a focus on performance, security, and scalability including:
   * Access control layer to ensure the privacy of health data
-  * Consistent search APIs for providing quick access to FHIR data
+  * Consistent REST APIs for providing quick access to FHIR data
   * Asynchronous job processing for long running requests
   * User event tracking and enrichment pipeline for analytics
   * Transcoding service to convert videos and extract thumbnails